giorgiop94/digital-garden/_notes/Talks - Metta and Emptiness - Rob Burbea and Catherine McGee.md

 	- What does it feel like?

 ### (Perceived) Issues with Self-kindness
-- In society, people who like or love themselves aare often looked at with suspicion or contempt
+- In society, people who like or love themselves are often looked at with suspicion or contempt
 - Near enemy of Love
 	- Attached, clinging love
 - Far enemy